romario333/oliver-primevue/EVALUATION.md

 **Vuetify** offers the best out-of-the-box experience, suitable for both desktop and mobile without significant customization.
 However, it ties you strictly to Material Design, limiting flexibility.

 **Primevue** requires a slightly higher initial effort.
-Notable issues:
+Notable issues I ran into when working on the prototype:

 - [Missing top navigator component](https://github.com/primefaces/primevue/issues/771)
 - [Toast does not fit the screen on mobile](https://github.com/primefaces/primeng/issues/9930)

-These issues, while inconvenient, are straightforward to address on the application level.
+These issues, while inconvenient, are straightforward to address at the application level.

-### Customization
+## Customization

 - **Vuetify** offers limited flexibility due to adherence to Material Design.
 - **Primevue** offers following customization modes:
   - **Styled Mode**: Predefined themes customizable or replaceable with third-party themes.
   - **Unstyled Mode**: Components only provide functionality; developers implement the design (e.g., using Tailwind).
-  - **Volt**: A new PrimeTek project (2025) similar to Shadcn, enabling component-level ownership with Tailwind styling.
+  - **Volt**: A new PrimeTek project (2025) similar to Shadcn, enabling "own your component code" approach with Tailwind styling.

 ## Component Richness